hnginterns/Project-Api/source/includes/_hotels.md

-property_type_id|integer|Id of the type of property property_id|integer|Id of property number_of_rooms | interger | the number of available rooms in the property avg_score | string | the average score the hotel has for a specific criterion avg_overall_rating | string | the overall guest score criterion_name | string | the name of the review criterion (e.g `cleanliness`)
+property_type_id|integer|Id of the type of property property_id|integer|Id of property number_of_rooms | interger | the number of available rooms in the property review_summary|object|object of details relating to the review summary hotel|object|of details relating to the hotel website|string|website of the hotel location|object|of details relating to the hotel's location state|object|of details relating to state where the hotel is located facilities|object|of details relating to the facilities of the hotel reviews|object|of details relating to the reviews of the hotel avg_score | string | the average score the hotel has for a specific criterion avg_overall_rating | string | the overall guest score criterion_name | string | the name of the review criterion (e.g `cleanliness`)